TheAimMeister/ChangeRobloxFont/README.md

 Changes from v0.0.7a:
 - Local fonts are now saved in memory
 - Script will now ask which font to use if multiple are found
-- No longer requires arial.ttf
+- Now requires regular.ttf instead of arial.ttf, which will be used if a font is not found

-Be sure to use any a font with at least regular in the name
-\* I forgot to mention some stuff and update this.., oopsie.
+Be sure to use any a font with at least regular in the name I forgot to mention some stuff and update this.., oopsie.

 Changes from v0.0.6:
 - Removed the class operator